Can I Transfer In?

 Can I work full time while attending classes?

 If you are planning on a full-time course schedule it would be very difficult to work full time.
 However, you can take classes on a part-time basis.
 Students in the Medical Assistant Program are required to achieve a minimum grade of "C" in all prerequisite and required courses in order to progress within the Medical assistant Program.
 The number of hours spent in the classroom and amount of study time required outside class time is considerable to review and practice concepts.
 Students should plan to spend approximately 2 hours at home studying, reviewing and preparing assignments for every hour spent in class.
+The 160 unpaid Medical Assistant Externship must be completed on a full time basis.

 Do I need a physical exam?